retropiler/retropiler/README.md

 The class library in [runtime](https://github.com/retropiler/retropiler/tree/master/runtime) module comes from Open JDK via AOSP.

-## License
+## Licenses

-The Java source files in `runtime/` module which were copied from AOSP, are licensed as GPL v2+CE as described in each file.
+The Java source files in `runtime/` module which were copied from AOSP, are licensed under GPL v2+CE as described in each file.

-Other modules are licensed as Apache License 2.0:
+Other modules except for `runtime/` are licensed under Apache License 2.0:

 Copyright (c) 2017 FUJI Goro (gfx).